robmarkcole/HASS-Deepstack-scene/README.md

 # HASS-Deepstack-scene
 [Home Assistant](https://www.home-assistant.io/) custom component for Deepstack scene recognition.
 Deepstack is a service which runs in a docker container and exposes deep-learning models via a REST API.
-Deepstack [scene recognition](https://python.deepstack.cc/scene-recognition) classifies an image into one of 365 scenes.
+Deepstack [scene recognition](https://python.deepstack.cc/scene-recognition) classifies an image into one of 365 scenes (described in this readme).
 This integration adds an image processing entity with state that is the most likely scene for the image.
 The confidence of the classification is available in the entity attributes, and is on a scale from 0 to 1, with 0 being low confidence and 1 being high confidence.

 **Note** that by default the component will **not** automatically scan images, but requires you to call the `image_processing.scan` service e.g. using an automation.